projectara/greybus-spec/source/intf_info.rst

 CPort Descriptor
 ^^^^^^^^^^^^^^^^

-A CPort descriptor describes a CPort implemented within the Module.
-Each CPort is associated with one of the Interface's Bundle, and has an ID unique for that Interface.
-Every CPort defines the Protocol used by the AP Module to interact with the CPort.
+A CPort Descriptor describes a CPort implemented within the Interface.
+Each CPort is associated with one of the Interface's Bundles, and has an ID unique among CPorts in that Interface.
+A CPort Descriptor declares the Greybus Protocol implemented by that CPort's User.
+This information may be used by the AP Module to interact with the CPort User.

 A special control CPort shall be defined for every Interface, and shall be defined to use the *Control Protocol*.

-The Cport Descriptor is defined in Table :num:`table-cport-descriptor`.
+The CPort Descriptor is defined in Table :num:`table-cport-descriptor`.
 The details of these Protocols are defined in the sections :ref:`device-class-protocols` and :ref:`bridged-phy-protocols` below.